hashani26/modern-walk/README.md

 **staging**
 Setup pre-production environment hosting to showcase/simulate the prototype to ensure stakeholder validation

+**tanstack query**

 ## Performance Optimization

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load fonts.

+auto caching prevents duplicate API requests using useQuery hook, thereby reduce load times, only re-renders a page if the background requests updates data which increases UI performance

+used nextjs dynamic() to lazily load smaller chunks of bundle on demand which improves initial bundle size and reduces initial load times